openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 ----------

 CNI driver is just a thin client that passes CNI ADD and DEL requests to kuryr-daemon instance via its HTTP API.
-It's simple Python executable that is supposed to be called by kublet's CNI.
+It's a simple executable that is supposed to be called by kubelet's CNI.
+Since Train release the CNI driver has an alternative golang implementation (see the kuryr_cni directory) to make injecting it onto the Kubernetes node from the kuryr-cni pod easier.
+This enables Kuryr to work on K8s deployments that does not have Python or curl on Kubernetes nodes.
+Compatibility between Python and golang CNI drivers is supposed to be maintained.

 .. _cni-daemon: